SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * Best of both worlds (astro-specific stuff + power of xarray)
     * data-tree example of glueing collection of things together with xarray subclasses
 * We want something that benefits the users, unlocks different parts of the ecosystem
-* Stuart: we stil have a lot to learn about xarray
+* Stuart: we still have a lot to learn about xarray
 * Danny: long term project of collaboration between these communities
     * Not competitive
 * With large data volumes, not practical to pull everything down to your machine locally